 The attraction pre-shows are could be a problem because you have lots of people standing together in a small room.
 Think of a pre-show like you find in the Tower of Terror or Flight of Passage and how small they are.
 The pre-shows then either need to have a much smaller number of people in them or skip them altogether.

+Disney hasn’t given any indication on these one way or another yet.
 Personally we would hate to see them eliminated as they are a pretty important part of the attraction’s story and hope there is a way Disney can keep them running.

 In the Ride Vehicles